Site of Burnett Home

 In the 20th century, Trigg County saw advancements in transportation and infrastructure, including the construction of roads and bridges.
 The county experienced economic growth, with an emphasis on tourism due to its proximity to Kentucky Lake and Land Between the Lakes National Recreation Area.
 Today, Trigg County is a blend of agricultural and recreational activities, with small towns and rural areas contributing to its unique charm.

-This timeline provides a condensed summary of the historical journey of Trigg County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Trigg County, Kentucky.